Riding the Trend or Protecting Profits | Planet Labs PBC (PL)

-Planet Labs PBC (NYSE:PL) went down by -10.04% from its latest closing price compared to the recent 1-year high of $12.15.
-The company’s stock price has collected -5.35% of loss in the last five trading sessions.
+Planet Labs PBC (NYSE:PL) went up by 3.59% from its latest closing price compared to the recent 1-year high of $12.15.
+The company’s stock price has collected -8.30% of loss in the last five trading sessions.
 Barron’s reported on 01/12/22 that Planet Labs Stock Can Just About Double, Says Analyst

 Is It Worth Investing in Planet Labs PBC (NYSE :PL) Right Now?